 We asked Medtronic, the other CGM provider, whether they plan to push for retail pharmacy sales as well, but they sidestepped the question.
 MedT acknowledges that pharmacy channel is something they're open to helping patients pursue if it's available, but they are not actively advocating for this kind of retail distribution.
 Paraphrasing their response: "It's not up to the manufacturer or patient, but the (private) insurance company to make that happen."
 Well, Duh.
 But see how Dexcom's working this, and showing that a CGM vendor can push for these changes, if it wants to.

-So while access to CGM under Medicare remains a battle, it's exciting to see Dexcom making it more practical for many PWDs to get their needed CGM supplies so easily, right at their local pharmacies.
+It's exciting to see Dexcom making it more practical for many PWDs to get their needed CGM supplies so easily, right at their local pharmacies.